Bownly/GBMicroGames/README.md

 ## Things to keep in mind:
+- Preface as many files and variables with your username as possible to avoid multiple definition errors.
 - Use any and all of the code in the codebase as reference material as much as you'd like.
 Heck, that's explicitly what *Shared/states/sharedTemplateMicrogame.c* is there for.
 - Don't write any data to the last row of sprites/background tiles (0xF0-0xFF).
 - Keep all of your work inside of your assigned bank(s), and don't forget that you can fit multiple microgames in a single bank.
 If you need another bank, let me know and I'll find one for you (if available).